Disclosing personal information out of Australia

 Example

-The transfer of personal information overseas is to assist in identifying and assisting a seriously injured person.
+The disclosure of personal information overseas is to assist in identifying and assisting a seriously injured person.
 It is not practicable to seek their agreement, given they are injured and overseas, but, if they were asked, they would be highly unlikely to refuse.

 33(d)(iv) – reasonable steps have been taken to ensure the information is protected

-If the agency has taken reasonable steps to ensure that the information being transferred will not be handled contrary to the privacy principles, this section will be satisfied.
+If the agency has taken reasonable steps to ensure that the information being disclosed will not be handled contrary to the QPPs, this section will be satisfied.
+Generally, circumstances that satisfy 33(d)(i) will satisfy 33(d)(iv).

-Current as at: July 19, 2013
+Current as at: July 1, 2025